andlee90/ClientServerScheduling/Documentation/README.md

 # ClientServerScheduling
-CPSC445 class project
+CPSC445 Class Project
-Andrew Smith & Timothy Kelly
+by Andrew Smith and Timothy Kelly

-# To Build Project In Eclipse
+## To Build Project In Eclipse
 * Clone repository.
 * Unzip project files.
 * Open Eclipse and create a new Java project.